-Breast reconstruction is used for women who have lost one or both breasts during a mastectomy or who lack breasts due to a congenital or developmental abnormality.
+For women who have lost one or both breasts during a mastectomy, breast reconstruction is an option.
 The procedure restores a symmetric appearance of the breasts, maintains body proportions, allows clothes to fit better, and most importantly, boosts self-confidence.*

 The breast reconstruction consists of multiple operations over a 6-9 month period.
 The first involves creating a breast mound with a temporary implant called a tissue expander.
 A tissue expander is an inflatable implant that gradually stretches the skin and muscle to make room for a more permanent breast implant.

 The second procedure of the breast reconstruction involves the exchange of the tissue expander for the final breast implant.
 Finally, a nipple is created on the breast mound.
 This can be done at the time of final breast implant placement or at a future date.